caitreid/ritual/README.md

 # Ritual

-Real progress comes from working on a goal every day.
+Real progress comes from working on your goals every day.
 Ritual is a github-like tracker for year-long ambitions.

 ## Technologies Used
 * Javascript